-Press Releases on all matters connected with the Sessions of Lok Sabha and meetings of Parliamentary Committees, visits of foreign Parliamentary Delegations to India and of Indian Delegations to other countries and national and international parliamentary functions taking place in Parliament House/Parliament House Annexe, are issued by the Press and Public Relations Wing.
-Special arrangements are made for wider coverage of important Parliamentary Conferences by setting up media centres to cater to the needs of the print as well as electronic media.
+Press Releases on all matters connected with the Sessions of Lok Sabha, meetings of Parliamentary Committees, visits of foreign Parliamentary Delegations to India and of Indian Delegations to other countries and national and international parliamentary functions taking place in Parliament House Complex, are issued by the Press and Public Relations Wing.
+Special arrangements are made for wider coverage of important parliamentary conferences, symposia and other events by setting up media centers to cater to the needs of the print as well as electronic media.

-All Press Conferences of Speaker/Deputy Speaker/Chairmen of Parliamentary Committees are arranged by the PPR Wing.
+Press Conferences of Speaker/Deputy Speaker/Chairpersons of Parliamentary Committees of Lok Sabha are arranged by the PPR Wing.
 Meetings of Speaker/Deputy Speaker/Secretary-General, Lok Sabha, with correspondents accredited to the Press Gallery are also arranged by this Wing.

-Photographs for inclusion in the Lok Sabha "Who's Who" containing biographical sketches of members are collected by this Wing soon after the constitution of a new House.
-For this purpose, a temporary studio is set up to take photographs of newly elected members.
+Photographs for inclusion in the Lok Sabha "Who's Who" containing biographical sketches of Members are collected by this Wing soon after the constitution of a new House.
+For this purpose, a temporary studio is set up to take photographs of newly elected Members.

-For an easy identification of a member in the House by the Speaker, a Chart showing Members' photographs and their names, Party affiliation and Division numbers is prepared by this Wing which is placed on the Table of the Speaker in the Chamber.
+For easy identification of a Member in the House by the Speaker, a Chart showing Members' photographs and their names, Party affiliation and Division numbers is prepared by this Wing which is placed on the Table of the Speaker in the Chamber.
 This is also made available for use by Officers of the House.

-A set of handy Information Folders on various aspects of parliamentary practice and procedure and other activities is brought out in Hindi and English for distribution among Members of Parliament and other dignitaries, Press correspondents and visitors to the Parliament, with the objective of wider dissemination of knowledge about the working of parliamentary institutions.
+A set of handy Information Folders on various aspects of parliamentary practice and procedure and other activities is brought out in Hindi and English for distribution among Members of Parliament and other dignitaries,

+Press correspondents and visitors to the Parliament, with the objective of wider dissemination of knowledge about the working of parliamentary institutions.